-For this project, the Risk Rating is Moderate (25).
+For this project, the Risk Rating is Moderate (40).
 This indicates that the project can proceed as planned as long as the following measures are followed:

-- Gather capture sites would be chosen in previously disturbed areas which are free from noxious weed infestations, to the greatest extent possible. - Where appropriate, vehicles and heavy equipment used for the completion, maintenance, inspection, or monitoring of ground disturbing activities; or for authorized off-road driving would be free of soil and debris capable of transporting weed propagules.
-Vehicles and equipment would be cleaned with power or high pressure equipment prior to entering or leaving the work site or project area.
-Cleaning efforts would concentrate on tracks, feet and tires, and on the undercarriage.
-Special emphasis would be applied to axels, frames, cross members, motor mounts, on and underneath steps, running boards, and front bumper/brush guard assemblies.
-Vehicle cabs would be swept out and refuse would be disposed of in waste receptacles.
-Cleaning sites would be recorded using global positioning systems or other mutually acceptable equipment and provided to the Ely District Office Weed Coordinator or designated contact person. - Prior to entry of vehicles and equipment to a planned disturbance area, a weed scientist or qualified biologist would identify and flag areas of concern.
-The flagging would alert personnel or participants to avoid areas of concern. - Keep removal and disturbance of vegetation would be kept to a minimum through construction site management (e.g. using previously disturbed areas and existing easements, limiting equipment/materials storage and staging area sites, etc.)

-• Monitoring of the capture sites and holding pens on public lands would be conducted for at least three years and would include weed detection.
-Any newly established populations of noxious/invasive weeds discovered would be communicated to the Ely District Noxious and Invasive Weeds Coordinator for treatment.
+- Gather sites will be chosen in previously disturbed areas which are free from noxious weed infestations, to the greatest extent possible. - Where appropriate, vehicles and heavy equipment used for the completion, maintenance, inspection, or monitoring of ground disturbing activities; or for authorized off-road driving will be free of soil and debris capable of transporting weed propagules.
+Vehicles and equipment will be cleaned with power or high pressure equipment prior to entering or leaving the work site or project area.
+Cleaning efforts will concentrate on tracks, feet and tires, and on the undercarriage.
+Special emphasis will be applied to axels, frames, cross members, motor mounts, on and underneath steps, running boards, and front bumper/brush guard assemblies.
+Vehicle cabs will be swept out and refuse will be disposed of in waste receptacles.
+Cleaning sites will be recorded using global positioning systems or other mutually acceptable equipment and provided to the Ely District Office Weed Coordinator or designated contact person. - Prior to entry of vehicles and equipment to a planned disturbance area, a weed scientist or qualified biologist will identify and flag areas of concern.
+The flagging will alert personnel or participants to avoid areas of concern. - Keep removal and disturbance of vegetation would be kept to a minimum through construction site management (e.g. using previously disturbed areas and existing easements, limiting equipment/materials storage and staging area sites, etc.) - Monitoring of the gather sites will be conducted for at least three years and will include weed detection.
+Any newly established populations of noxious/invasive weeds discovered will be communicated to the Ely District Noxious and Invasive Weeds Coordinator for treatment.